 While Assist-2-Sell once ranked as one of the real estate industry’s premier discount brands, it’s suffered a steep decline over the past 15 years.
 As the Assist-2-Sell reviews we’ll cover illustrate, most sellers will find better value — and fewer risks — with other discount services.

-For example, our friends at Clever Real Estate offer a 1% listing fee (or a flat $3,000 fee for homes under $350,000).
+For example, our friends at Clever Real Estate offer a 1.5% listing fee (compared to the 2.5-3% that most realtors charge) .
 Clever’s agent-matching process connects you with top full-service realtors in your area, ensuring you never compromise on agent quality or support.
 Learn how to start saving today!

 - Every Assist-2-Sell office advertises discounted listing fees, but actual rates vary by location